 When it comes to barbecues I’ve always tended to go for the slightly boring option of burgers and sausages in buns, but recently I’ve been branching out adding all sorts of other meats and different flavours onto the grill.
 It’s been a bit of a revelation, as many of them are healthier and far more full of flavour.

 The reason I’ve been so unadventurous in the past is that when the sun is shining I want to be outside enjoying it, not stuck in the kitchen prepping barbecue food.
 I’d wrongly assumed that if food needed to be chopped, marinated or threaded onto skewers then it would mean less time in the garden.
 However, with the right recipe (like this one) it’s minimal effort and what little prep there is can be done in advance.

-Not only do these kebabs need very little prep, they’re also very quick to cook (only a couple of minutes each time).
-This isn’t a problem for me as Jon’s usually in charge of the barbecue, but it means he has less time next to a hot barbecue and more time enjoying his food, soaking up the sun, or having a water fight with the boys, which is definitely a good thing.
+Not only do these kebabs need very little prep, they’re also very quick to cook which means more time enjoying the food, soaking up the sun, or having a water fight with the boys, which is definitely a good thing.

 These lamb tikka kebabs are made from lamb steaks marinated in spices and yogurt.
 I’ve then served them in a homemade naan pitta bread (it tastes like a naan but it has the convenient little pocket of a pitta) with fresh spinach leaves, barbecued peppers and onions and a little more yogurt.
 The flavours are subtle but I think they taste delicious.

 Subscribe to the Charlotte's Lively Kitchen mailing list to get your FREE printable grams to cups and cups to grams conversion charts for twelve popular baking ingredients

 Lamb Tikka Kebabs

 - ½ fresh green chilli - see note 1

 - 4 tbsp natural yogurt